djberg96/berger_spec/README.md

 * test/stdlib  - toplevel directory for tests of stdlib.
 * test/lib     - contains helper modules that can be used in your test cases.

-Under test/core there is a folder for each of the core classes.
-Under those folders are one or two subdirectories - 'singleton' and/or 'instance'.
+Under `test/core` there is a folder for each of the core classes.
+Under those folders are one or two subdirectories - `singleton` and/or `instance`.

-Under the 'singleton' folders are the tests for the class methods of the class in question.
-Under the 'instance' folders are the tests for the instance methods of the class in question, if applicable.
+Under the `singleton` folders are the tests for the class methods of the class in question.
+Under the `instance` folders are the tests for the instance methods of the class in question, if applicable.

 ## Test suites
-The test program shall be test-unit 2.
+The test program shall be `test-unit 2`.

-All test files shall start with "test_", and end with the name of the method, or an analogue based on the internal method name, e.g. "aref" to refer to Array#[].
+All test files shall start with "test_", and end with the name of the method, or an analogue based on the internal method name, e.g. "aref" to refer to `Array#[]`.

 All test class names shall start with "Test_", followed by the class name, followed by the class or instance method (capitalized), followed by the word "SingletonMethod" or "InstanceMethod", as appropriate.

-For example, Test_Dir_Getwd_SingletonMethod < Test::Unit::TestCase
+For example, `Test_Dir_Getwd_SingletonMethod < Test::Unit::TestCase`

-The Test::Helper module is mandatory in all tests, and must be required in all test files.
+The `Test::Helper` module is mandatory in all tests, and must be required in all test files.

 Running the tests should be handled via tasks in the Rakefile.
 Some tests